-POL 3208G 4255 Social Sciences Centre Tuesdays 9:30-11:20 a.m.
-Prof. Radoslav Dimitrov Office: 4219 Social Sciences Thur, Friday 10 - 12 a.m.
+POL 3208G, Winter 2016-17 4255 Social Sciences Centre Tuesdays 9:30-11:20 a.m.

+Prof. Radoslav Dimitrov

+Office: 4219 Social Sciences

+Mondays & Thursdays 10 - 12

 Tel.
 (519) 661-2111 ext.
+85023

-85023 Email: rdimitro@uwo.ca
+Email: rdimitro@uwo.ca

 Course description In December 2015, international negotiations produced the Paris Agreement on climate change.
-This course provides an intimate perspective on UN negotiations and the global politics of climate change.
-Topics include: the science of the problem, history of international discussions, key countries and their policy preferences, current global political dynamics, and recent outcomes of climate talks.
-The course also explores global climate governance and offers a glimpse of climate policies around the world.
-The instructor serves on the European Union delegation since 2009 and has participated in UN diplomacy since 1999.
-The course offers an opportunity to gain knowledge that is not readily available elsewhere.
+The new treaty replaces the Kyoto Protocol and now defines the global response to climate change.
+This course provides an intimate perspective on the international politics of climate change, and explores climate governance and policies around the world.
+Topics include: the science of climate change, history of international discussions, key countries and policy positions, recent UN negotiations and policy agreements, and the Green Shift to clean development.
+The instructor serves on the European Union delegation since 2009 and negotiated actively during the Paris conference.
+This course offers an opportunity to gain knowledge that is not readily available elsewhere.